RareSkills/blog/compound-finance-interest-rate-model/compound-finance-interest-rate-model.md

 We are now ready to see that Compound V3 uses a 1e18 scale to measure interest rates.

 Compound uses a piece-wise linear function as we discussed in our article on interest rates.
 Below is the `getSupplyRate()` function, which returns the current interest rate earned by lenders as determined by the current utilization rate.
 We know that `mulFactor(...)` returns `FACTOR_SCALE` (18 decimal) numbers.
-Therefore, we know that `supplyPerSecondInterestRate` (<span style="color:#c1c146">yellow circle</span>) must also be a `FACTOR_SCALE` number or we would be adding numbers with a misaligned decimal.
+Therefore, we know that `supplyPerSecondInterestRateBase` (<span style="color:#c1c146">yellow circle</span>) must also be a `FACTOR_SCALE` number or we would be adding numbers with a misaligned decimal.
 Therefore, the function `getSupplyRate()` returns `FACTOR_SCALE` decimals.

 ![getSupplyRate function](https://static.wixstatic.com/media/935a00_97b3093cc7d445abb06e4dd393317fa0~mv2.png/v1/fill/w_666,h_311,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_97b3093cc7d445abb06e4dd393317fa0~mv2.png)